- Conditions We Treat

 Bladder cancer occurs when the genetic material of cells in the bladder become damaged or changed, producing mutations that affect normal cell growth and division.
 The abnormal cells then replicate, causing cancer.
 If undetected, the cancer can spread beyond the bladder and move to other parts of the body.
 About 10,000 people are diagnosed with bladder cancer every year.
 The condition is more common in men, who are four times more likely to have bladder cancer than women.

-While the precise causes of this disease remain unknown, most cases of bladder cancer appear to be caused by exposure to harmful substances that lead to abnormal changes in the bladder’s cells over the course of many years, and this is thought to be why the condition is more common in older adults, with the average age at diagnosis currently estimated to be 68*.
-Substances that are thought to trigger bladder cancer include:
+While the precise causes of this disease remain unknown, most cases of bladder cancer appear to be caused by exposure to harmful substances that lead to abnormal changes in the bladder’s cells over the course of many years.

 The most common symptom of bladder cancer is blood in your urine, which is usually painless.
 Other symptoms include: